webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 * The pipeline defines attributes that reference buffers indirectly through the internal state

-* Attributes pull data out of buffers and feed the data into the vertex shader.
+* Attributes pull data out of buffers and feed the data into the vertex shader

 * The vertex shader may feed data into the fragment shader